Royal Society of Edinburgh

 The Royal Society of Edinburgh (RSE) is Scotland's national academy of science and letters.
 It is a registered charity that operates on a wholly independent and non-partisan basis and provides public benefit throughout Scotland.
 It was established in 1783.
 As of 2021, there are around 1,800 Fellows.

-The Society covers a broader selection of fields than the Royal Society of London, including literature and history.
-Fellowship includes people from a wide range of disciplines – science & technology, arts, humanities, medicine, social science, business, and public service.
+The Society covers a broader range of fields than the Royal Society of London, including literature and history.
+The Fellowship includes people from a wide range of disciplines: science and technology, arts, humanities, medicine, social science, business, and public service.

 History

 At the start of the 18th century, Edinburgh's intellectual climate fostered many clubs and societies (see Scottish Enlightenment).
 Though there were several that treated the arts, sciences and medicine, the most prestigious was the Society for the Improvement of Medical Knowledge, commonly referred to as the Medical Society of Edinburgh, co-founded by the mathematician Colin Maclaurin in 1731.

-Maclaurin was unhappy with the specialist nature of the Medical Society, and in 1737 a new, broader society, the Edinburgh Society for Improving Arts and Sciences and particularly Natural Knowledge was split from the specialist medical organisation, which then went on to become the Royal Medical Society.
+Maclaurin was unhappy with the specialist nature of the Medical Society, and in 1737 a new, broader society, the Edinburgh Society for Improving Arts and Sciences and particularly Natural Knowledge, was split from the specialist medical organisation, which then went on to become the Royal Medical Society.

 The cumbersome name was changed the following year to the Edinburgh Philosophical Society.
-With the help of University of Edinburgh professors like Joseph Black, William Cullen and John Walker, this society transformed itself into the Royal Society of Edinburgh in 1783 and in 1788 it issued the first volume of its new journal Transactions of the Royal Society of Edinburgh.
+With the help of University of Edinburgh professors like Joseph Black, William Cullen and John Walker, this society transformed itself into the Royal Society of Edinburgh in 1783, and in 1788 it issued the first volume of its new journal Transactions of the Royal Society of Edinburgh.

-As the end of the century drew near, the younger members such as James Hall embraced Lavoisier's new nomenclature and the members split over the practical and theoretical objectives of the society.
+Towards the end of the century, the younger members such as James Hall embraced Lavoisier's new nomenclature and the members split over the practical and theoretical objectives of the society.
 This resulted in the founding of the Wernerian Society (1808–58), a parallel organisation that focused more upon natural history and scientific research that could be used to improve Scotland's weak agricultural and industrial base.
 Under the leadership of Prof. Robert Jameson, the Wernerians first founded Memoirs of the Wernerian Natural History Society (1808–21) and then the Edinburgh Philosophical Journal (1822, Edinburgh New Philosophical Journal from late 1826), thereby diverting the output of the Royal Society's Transactions.
 Thus, for the first four decades of the 19th century, the RSE's members published articles in two different journals.
 By the 1850s, the society once again unified its membership under one journal.

-During the 19th century the society contained many scientists whose ideas laid the foundation of the modern sciences.
-From the 20th century onward, the society functioned not only as a focal point for Scotland's eminent scientists, but also the arts and humanities.
+During the 19th century, the society contained many scientists whose ideas laid the foundation of the modern sciences.
+From the 20th century onward, the society functioned not only as a focal point for Scotland's eminent scientists but also for the arts and humanities.
 It still exists today and continues to promote original research in Scotland.

 In February 2014, Dame Jocelyn Bell Burnell was announced as the society's first female president, taking up her position in October.